 I thought I’d share various links related to astronomy that you may find useful.
 While there are plenty more, I’m sharing the ones I use and like below.

 Several young visitors to my site have also offered links to other helpful sites that I wanted to post here as well.
 Thanks to Ava for this link for backyard astronomy basics.
 Trevor found this site with astronomy games for kids, and Layla sent me this set of links on amateur astronomy at home.
 Thanks to Michelle and her campers for this link to an article on constellation mythology, which links to a number of different sites with more details on specific constellations.
 Girl Scout Hannah found this very cool infographic on the 44 closest stars (within 15 light years) and how they compare to our own Sun.
 Thanks to her troop leader Amanda for forwarding that on.
+Young Amelia found this nice introduction with a great set of helpful links, so thanks to her and her teacher, Carol, for forwarding this on.
 I’d also love to hear from you just to know what you think of the site or if you have any good links you’d like to share as well.

 Astronomical Community and Outreach

 First off, anyone interested in this hobby should really check out Cloudy Nights for great forums with a great online community to help you learn more or just hang out.
 They also have a good classifieds section.

 For those in Central Texas, you may want to check out the Austin Astronomical Society.
 They have an observatory and dark sky site out at Canyon of the Eagles north of Lake Buchanan near Burnet, TX.
 They have monthly public and private star parties as well as various outreach efforts throughout the year.